 On January 10th, a federal judge sentenced cybercriminal Martin Gottesfeld, 34, to a decade in prison.
 This comes after a jury found Gottesfeld guilty of perpetrating a 2014 cyberattack against Boston Children’s Hospital and an affiliated treatment home.
-The attack cost Boston Children’s hundreds of thousands in donations and revenue, tens of thousands in damage remediation, and impacted patients’ care at local hospitals for several days.
+The attack cost Boston Children’s hundreds of thousands in donations and revenue, tens of thousands in damage remediation, and impacted patients’ care at local hospitals for several days which is why every medical organization as well as every company that doesn’t wish to lose money should invest in a ddos mitigation service.

 Gottesfeld, for his part, remained unrepentant.
 He stood by his initial rationale for his crime, that he needed to act to protect the life of Justina Pelletie.
 Pelletie, a teenaged patient, lay at the center of a dispute over care between Boston Children’s and her parents.
 As per the Associated Press: